wabbajack-tools/mod-lists/magnum_opus/readme.md

 6) Execute the standalone Adobe Flash Player(the .exe you just downloaded) and load HUDMenuSet.swf (from here it will work as the DEF_UI HUDMenuSet.exe)
 7) Move the UI elements to your liking (or leave as is).
 Once satisfied hit Ctrl+S
 8) Create a new folder DEF_CONF in the same location as HUDMenuSet.swf and save the new XML file inside the new folder
+  *  Note that removing the brackets from the loot menu will also break Hud Plus Plus.
+So maybe don't do that.

 #### Crashlogs: